-Sealed record orders received by the Department shall be reviewed for appropriate action by the Custodian of Records.
+Sealed record orders received by the Department shall be reviewed for appropriate action by the supervisor and, if appropriate, the member assigned to supervision of the person.

-The Custodian of Records shall seal such records as ordered by the court and advise the Court of compliance with the order.
-Records may include but are not limited to a record of arrest, investigation, custody, or conviction.
-Once a record is sealed, members shall respond to any inquiry as though the record did not exist (Welfare and Institutions Code § 781, 785.786.5).
+The supervisor shall seal such records as ordered by the court.
+Once a record is sealed, members shall respond to any inquiry as though the record did not exist (Penal Code § 851.8; Welfare and Institutions Code § 781; Welfare and Institutions Code § 786 and 786.5).